Armed group posing as aid workers targeted in Israeli strike, Israel says, as international calls mount for more Gaza aid

 “Lethal force must not be used at distribution sites, and civilians, humanitarians and medical workers must be protected,” the foreign ministers wrote in their letter.

-Meanwhile Tuesday, a renewed push for a ceasefire in the 22-month war appears to be underway, as a Hamas delegation headed to Cairo to discuss the status of the negotiations, according to three Hamas sources.
+Meanwhile Tuesday, a renewed push for a ceasefire in the 22-month war appears to be underway, as a Hamas delegation arrived in Cairo upon invitation from Egypt, to discuss the status of the negotiations, according to a Hamas statement.

-The invitation for the discussions came from Egyptian intelligence officials, according to one of the sources.

 The delegation in Cairo comes after US envoy Steve Witkoff met with Qatari officials in Spain over the weekend to discuss the possibility of a comprehensive deal that would secure the release of the remaining 50 hostages, end the war and address the humanitarian situation in Gaza, according to two sources familiar with the matter.